 According to the Harvard Business Review “when Sales and Marketing work well together, companies see substantial improvement on important performance metrics: Sales cycles are shorter, market-entry costs go down, and the cost of sales is lower”.

 Keep them apart and you’ll not only lose the above, but you’ll also give people in both teams the ability to blame the other for poor performance.
 You’ll find it hard to ever know where the real problem exists.
-During good times small cracks could be papered over through targets being met.
-This is unlikely in coming months for most businesses.
+During good times small cracks can be papered over through targets being met.
+This is unlikely in the coming months for most businesses.
 Cracks will appear, the blame game will start and your business will suffer.
 Front foot this now.

+If you have the skills in-house to make this happen then we’re genuinely excited for you.
 If you’re onboard with the concept, but need some advice or assistance to make the most of the opportunities, then we want to talk with you.
 If there is anything the team at Rocket can do to help, or any question we can answer to help give you clarity, don’t hesitate to be in touch.

 You’ll find us at rocketagency.com.au/contact or 1300 059 620.